“People underestimate how complex intelligence is.”

 We read and come across industry perspectives on artificial intelligence all the time.
 It’s refreshing to hear from people working in academia about their thoughts on artificial intelligence and where it’s headed in the near future.
 That’s especially enriching when it comes from someone as experienced and well-versed as Professor Melanie Mitchell.

 AGI is a much debated topic and there’s no real consensus on when it might come about.
 It feels like we are getting closer with each breakthrough in the field and yet are a million miles away from the end goal.
 What are your thoughts on AGI?
-Do you feel we are any closer to it now than, perhaps, 10 years ago?You can also read this article on Analytics Vidhya's Android APP
+Do you feel we are any closer to it now than, perhaps, 10 years ago?You can also read this article on our Mobile APP